-[1.0] ROLE OF PROCESS SERVERS
+ROLE OF A NEW YORK PROCESS SERVERS

-Skip tracing is needed to serve someone who plain doesn’t want to be served.
-They’ll take steps to avoid this, changing addresses or jobs, or just dropping off the grid as much as they possibly can.
+Skip tracing is needed to serve someone who doesn’t want to be served.
+They’ll take steps to avoid this, changing addresses or jobs or just dropping off the grid as much as they possibly can.
 Service is especially hard here if it’s for a person whose particulars one does not have.

-Additionally, a process server actually knows how to go about skip-tracing legally.
-It’s difficult to maneuver the mire of federal, local, and state laws, especially with trespass and privacy issues, but process servers are trained to be able to work past the same.
+Additionally, a process server knows how to go about skip-tracing legally.
+It’s difficult to maneuver the mire of federal, local, and state laws, especially with trespass and privacy issues, but process servers are trained to work past the same.
 It must be remembered that trespass is illegal even for process servers, even if the trespass was not meant maliciously.
 The clash between CPLR and trespass law has historically resulted in the trespass provisions triumphing.
 In nearly every state, process servers are restricted from trespass and can render service invalid and illegal.

 Furthermore, process servers are expected to be well versed in the laws of the relevant area.
 Delivering notifications can mean a lot of contingencies.
 Servers must know what to do if a defendant refuses service or is unavailable.
 If the process delivery falls short legally, the entire case against the defendant may be dissolved.
 Without proper service, a suit is impossible.
-The court needs to acquire personal jurisdiction over a defendant, which cannot be done without proper service.
+The court must acquire personal jurisdiction over a defendant, which cannot be done without proper service.

-[2.0] WHO ARE PROCESS SERVERS
+WHO ARE NEW YORK PROCESS SERVERS

 Types of Service

 There is an assortment of approaches to serve another party.
 Not all strategies are accessible in all cases.
 Any service endeavors require consultation regarding the opposition to ensure that all lawful customs are satisfied.
 If the service administration is not conducted appropriately, there is no option to advance with the case, and purview can be challenged anytime in court.